Dino Sajudin, Trump doorman, a ‘pathological liar,’ ex-wife Nikki Benfatto says

 AMI officials spoke similarly, Chief Content Officer Dylan Howard telling RadarOnline that the story “lacked any credibility” and was not run for that reason.

-“When we realized we would be unable to publish … we released Sajudin from the exclusivity clause that had accompanies his $30,000 payment,” he added.
+“When we realized we would be unable to publish … we released Sajudin from the exclusivity clause that had accompanied his $30,000 payment,” he added.

 The AP reported Thursday that it had spoken last August to the woman who reportedly had the affair and that she firmly denied it.
 As a result, the AP did not name her in the story Thursday about the payment.